 At the bottom of the article you will find the map with all the geolocalized points to reach them more easily.
 The recommend spots are not only picture-worthy corners but also places to be discovered and experienced in harmony with the surroundings.
 Our farmhouse Podere Salicotto has the perfect location, between Crete Senesi and Val d’Orcia, two of the most beautiful landscapes of Tuscany.

 Here are the 7 most photographed spots of the Crete Senesi.

 Among gullies and clay

 The first stop where you can take stunning pictures is Chiusure.
 A small village located right in the heart of the Crete Senesi.
 The landscape is made unique by the characteristic “calanchi and biancane” (gullies) that givie life to a moonlike scenery.
 The village has no buildings of great importance but is a small jewel, off the main tourist routes.
 Entering the ancient gateway you find yourself on steep lanes with views rolling off over the rural landscape interrupted by calanchi’s white colour.
 This is the most classic landscape of the Crete Senesi.
 Chiusure is just 1km from the next stage of our photo tour: the abbey of Monte Oliveto Maggiore.

 A peaceful and meditative feeling

 And here we are in Monte Oliveto Maggiore, a place not to be missed when you are in the Crete Senesi.
-The abbey is located in a splendid position among the typical gullies of the area, in the middle of a forest with cypresses and oaks forest.
-Here you can take great pictures of the abbey in the distance or along the picturesque road of cypress trees leading to the abbey.
+The abbey is located in a splendid position among the typical gullies of the area, in the middle of a forest with cypresses and oaks.
+Here you can take great pictures of the abbey in the distance or along the picturesque road of cypress trees leading up to it the abbey.
 You feel an atmosphere of peace and meditation, you can visit the interior of the abbey, the cloister, the refectory and the library.
 You can also taste the products produced by the abbey farm. –> Read More

 Zigzag road of cypress trees